muzsor/universe-doc/Formulas.md

    * masterHeroFactor : If character has an active Optional Master/Hero Quest, the exp rate is divided by `2` (`50%` exp rate penalty).

    * characterExpRate% : From Character's Gear, Buff scaled `exprate`.

+   * eventBonus : EXP Boost Event or other event.

 </details>